kubernetes-sigs/cloud-provider-azure/site/content/en/install/azure-ccm.md

 ### Change default storage class

-Follow the steps bellow if you want change the current default storage class to AzureDisk CSI driver.
+Follow the steps below if you want change the current default storage class to AzureDisk CSI driver.

 First, delete the default storage class: